 I recently read a Crain’s Chicago Business article titled “The Parent Trap” that describes the plight of a young Chicago couple.
-The couple bought their home before the economic crisis without regard to the quality of the neighborhood school (shame on their realtor), and now not only can they not sell their home, but also they are struggling with the question of where to send their kids to school.
+The couple bought their home before the economic crisis without regard to the quality of the neighborhood school (shame on their realtor).
+Now, not only can they not sell their home, but they are also struggling with the question of where to send their kids to school.
 These parents are reluctantly considering public school in Chicago, hence the title of the story “The Parent Trap”.

 The reality is that the quality of many Chicago public neighborhood schools has increased tremendously in the last several years.
 Coonley.
 Nettelhorst.
 Beaubien.
 Waters.
-These are just a few examples of K-8 public neighborhood schools that have seen a recent increase in the quality of education, in large part due to the parent community rallying together in support of their neighborhood school.
+These are just a few examples of K-8 public neighborhood schools that have seen a recent increase in the quality of education.
+This is in large part due to the parent community rallying together in support of their neighborhood school.
 The effects of the parent community at one Chicago neighborhood school is documented in this book: How to Walk To School by Jacqueline Edelberg and Susan Kurland.
 The funds raised at charitable events organized by Coonley Elementary parents have been used to hire both a music teacher and spanish teacher at the school.
-Parents have made a difference at some Chicago schools in the last few years, and the timing comes none too soon with our current housing market and the unintentional Chicago residents it has produced.
+Parents have made a difference at some Chicago schools in the last few years.
+The timing comes none too soon with our current housing market and the unintentional Chicago residents it has produced.

-Still, many Chicago parents find themselves in this uncomfortable situation where not only are they unable to sell their home, but also they are located in the attendance boundaries of a neighborhood school that does not work for their family.
+Still, many Chicago parents find themselves in this uncomfortable situation where not only are they unable to sell their home, but also they are located in the attendance boundaries of a neighborhood school in which the Chicago Public School does not work for their family.
 Now what?
 Private school?
 Play the selective enrollment lottery and hope for the best?
 Short sale?
 Rent?
 Do I want to be a landlord?
 This situation is anxiety ridden because it is hugely important.
 We are talking about a child’s education after all.

 SchoolSparrow is a free service to consumers, and the hope is that realtors will pay to have access to the SchoolSparrow search by multiple school district technology that DOES NOT EXIST for the realtor today.
 Please help me keep this a free service by registering on the site to be matched up with a SchoolSparrow partner agent.
 SchoolSparrow agents understand the importance of a quality neighborhood school, and they have the tools to both identify quality public schools and find a home in specific school boundaries.